OfficeDev/VBA-content/VBA/Office-Shared-VBA/articles/how-autosave-impacts-addins-and-macros.md

 When AutoSave is enabled, these events will fire automatically on a periodic basis without user interaction.
 Because of this new behavior when AutoSave is enabled, add-ins and macros that leverage these events may experience problems when AutoSave is on.

 In general, these issues can be avoided if the user chooses to disable AutoSave.
-You can do this on the user’s behalf using the [**AutoSaveOn**](../../Excel-VBA/articles/workbook-autosaveon-property-excel.md) property if it's available (see the [example](#example) below).
+You can do this on the user’s behalf using the **AutoSaveOn** property in [Word][AutoSaveOn_Word], [Excel][AutoSaveOn_Excel], and [PowerPoint][AutoSaveOn_PowerPoint] if it's available (see the [example](#example) below).
 You can also take steps as a developer to mitigate these potential problems so that your add-ins and macros work smoothly, even if AutoSave is enabled.

 ### <a name="example"></a>Example